 Non-Resident Tax Preparation Software

-ISSS has purchased a license agreement for the GLACIER Tax Prep (GTP) software to assist you and your dependents prepare nonresident alien U.S. tax returns.
-GLACIER Tax Prep is available for UT international students and scholars, as well as their dependents.
+ISSS has purchased a license agreement for the Sprintax tax software to assist you and your dependents prepare nonresident alien U.S. tax returns.
+Sprintax is available for UT international students and scholars, as well as their dependents.

 - Determine whether you are a nonresident alien or resident alien for tax purposes

 - Determine eligible tax deductions, credits, and allowances

 - Review eligibility to claim tax treaty benefits

 - Calculate tax refund or tax due to the IRS

 - Prepare all required federal tax forms and statements for both the international student/scholar and their dependents

 Make sure you have the following items before using Sprintax:

 1. Any income tax documents you received for the appropriate tax year (Form W-2, Form 1042-S, etc.)